JBarcellesi/Direwolf/README.md

 ### Assignement Execution and Results
 ### Examples of Bad Configuration

-My implementation of this assignment is composed by four subnets:
-        -S1 hosts Host-a, the net address is 190.0.0.0/24, so the netmask is 255.255.255.0 because it has to contain 145 hosts, so 8 bits are needed (2^8=256).
-        For this subnet two IP addresses are assigned: 190.0.0.25 for Host-a and 190.0.0.24 for Router-1, which is the default gateway for S1.
-        S1 has also a VLAN implmented, as required from the assignment, whose tag is 10.
-        -S2 hosts Host-b, the net address is 190.0.2.0/23, so the netmask is 255.255.254.0 bacause it has to contain 401 hosts, so 9 bits are needed (2^9=512).
-        As S1, also S2 has two IP addresses assigned, 190.0.2.22 for Host-b and 190.0.2.21 for Router-1, which is the default gateway for S2, the same as S1.
-        That is why I needed to implement a system of VLANs, since Host-a and Host-b have to stay on different nets.
-The tag for Host-b VLAN is 8.
-        -S3 hosts Host-c, the net address is 191.0.0.0/25, so the netmask is 255.255.255.127 since the number of hosts to contain is 79, 7 bits are needed (2^7=128).
-        Two are the IP addresses assigned, 191.0.0.10 fo Host-c and 191.0.0.11 for Router-1, the gateway of the net.
-Since on Router-2 just one net is attached, there is no need to implement VLANs here.
-        -S4 is the last subnets and it has been created just to link Router-1 and Router-2.
-Two bits are necessary, because there are only two "users" in the net (the routers), so just two IP address for them, then one for the net and one for the broadcast service.
-So the net address is 193.0.0.0/30 and the netmask is 255.255.255.252.
-Router-1 has the address 193.0.0.1 and Router-2 has 193.0.0.2.

 I modified the Vagrant file, every virtual machine now has its own script based on what kind of device is running.
 So it recalls 6 bash files with the commands for every router, switch or host present in the network.
 In every script there are commands for pure Linux software part to update their machines and also the creation of interfaces and their power on.
 Exept for the Switch one, the interfaces have also an IP address to get them reachable through the network.
 Here I paste an example of it from Host-b script: